subugoe/OaiBundle/README.md

 ## Configuration

-For resumption token, a Filesystem (Flysystem) Service with the name `oaiTempFilesystem` is required, as this gets injected into the Service.
+For resumption token, a Filesystem (Flysystem) Service with the name `oaitemp_filesystem` is required, as this gets injected into the Service.